 An animal lover since childhood, The Queen takes a keen and highly knowledgeable interest in horses.
 Other interests include walking in the countryside and working her Labradors, which were bred at Sandringham.
 A lesser known interest is Scottish country dancing.

-The official note is absolutely worth trust, as I most unfortunately had to experience during my 2,5 years stay in England, in environments by royalist services.
+The official note is absolutely worth trust, as I had to experience during my 2.5 years stay in England, where royalism shaped the environment.

-To return to thought, there is observable singularity in use of capital letters.
+To return to the thought proper, there is observable singularity in use, for capital letters.